kl0u/flink/docs/dev/datastream_execution_mode.md

  - `BATCH`: Batch-style execution on the DataStream API
  - `AUTOMATIC`: Let the system decide based on the boundedness of the sources

- This can be configured either in the `flink-conf.yaml`, via command line parameters of `bin/flink run ...`, or programmatically when creating/configuring the `StreamExecutionEnvironment`.
+ This can be configured either in `flink-conf.yaml`, via command line parameters of `bin/flink run ...`, or programmatically when creating/configuring the `StreamExecutionEnvironment`.